How to spot a Series A 47 days before the deck lands in your inbox.

 If GitHub commit-velocity acceleration is the most leading public signal in venture capital, then every other deal-flow source — pitch decks, AngelList, Crunchbase, warm intros — is a lagging indicator.
 The whole investing thesis falls or stands on whether that single belief is true.

-An SSRN-published longitudinal panel of 219 venture-backed startups across 19 sectors, five quarterly periods.
-Companies that registered a 2× contributor spike inside a 14-day window preceded fundraise announcements by a median of 31 days, with a 21–47 day interquartile range.
+The SSRN/Zenodo panel (219 GitHub engineering-velocity observations, 19 sectors, five quarterly periods) is descriptive — it deliberately carries no funding-event labels, so it does not by itself prove a lead band.
+Our working hypothesis is that a 2× contributor spike inside a 14-day window precedes fundraise announcements by a few weeks; we validate that openly on /scorecard (currently un-graded).
 The full panel + regression code is at signals.gitdealflow.com/research and the preprint is at ssrn.com/abstract=6606558.

 Why €9.97/mo when comparable tools cost €1,000/mo?